digitalbricklayer/techteapotcom/src/content/posts/winpcap-packet-sniffer-for-commercial-development.md

 Fortunately, the developers of WinPCap have come up with a commercial developer friendly version of WinPCap, WinPCap Professional.
 Of course, you've got to pay, but as a commercial developer, you're used to that! :wink:

-With WinPCap Professional you get an excellent packet sniffing library without the scary license <em>and</em> you get to support WinPCap open source development too.
+With WinPCap Professional you get an excellent packet sniffing library without the scary license *and* you get to support WinPCap open source development too.
 Everybody's a winner!